 - 1/3 cup powdered sugar (for dusting)

-- 1 pound chopped white chocolate (for tempering)
+- 1 pound chopped white chocolate (for dipping)

 - Garnish: slivers of candied orange or lemon peel

-- Once firm enough to shape, spoon or pipe 1-inch balls of ganache onto the prepared baking sheet.
+Once firm enough to shape, spoon 1-inch balls of ganache onto the prepared baking sheet.
 Repeat for remaining ganache and place the tray of truffles in the freezer to set for 2 hours.

-- Dust your hands with powdered sugar, and roll the scooped truffles into round shapes.
+Dust your hands with powdered sugar, then roll the scooped truffles into round shapes.
 Return to the freezer for another 2 hours to make them firm enough to dip in melted chocolate.